 A car-lite society

-In an interview with the Urban Redevelopment Authority (URA) in March 2018, Seoul’s Mayor Park Won-soon noted that the government’s efforts to promote walking, cycling and public transportation have helped to reduce congestion in the streets and improve people’s health.
+In an interview with the Urban Redevelopment Authority Singapore (URA) in 2018, Seoul’s then-Mayor Park Won-soon noted that the government’s efforts to promote walking, cycling and public transportation have helped to reduce congestion in the streets and improve people’s health.
 “When you have fewer cars, you have cleaner and fresher air,” he explained.